BirdeeHub/nixCats-nvim/README.md

 Specific to my project:

 You cannot launch nvim with nvim and must choose an alias.
-This is the trade off for installing multiple versions of the same version of nvim to the same user's PATH.
+This is the trade off for installing multiple versions of the same version of nvim to the same user's PATH from a module, something that would normally cause a collision error.

 General nix + nvim things: